Barinasuchus: Skull and dentition

-Reconstructed skull, showing known elements of Barinasuchus.
+Reconstructed skull, showing known elements of Barinasuchus, between the Venezuelan holotype skull, and the snout from Peru.

 The holotype skull, as preserved and measured from the anterior tip of the rostrum to the posterior (rear) end of the damaged surangular, measures 70 cm in length, and 41 cm in height.
 Based on these dimensions, Barinasuchus likely had a total skull length of about 1 m.
+This would make it the largest skull of any sebecosuchian; that of Bretesuchus was the second largest, measuring 66 cm as preserved.
 Its rostrum was tall and laterally compressed, a condition which, in crocodyliforms, is referred to as being oreinirostral.
 This condition is similar to that of most other sebecids, including such as Langstonia and Sebecus (with the exception of Sahitisuchus).
 The nasals are curved, forming a narrow dome shape.
 Like Ogresuchus and Sebecus, the perinarial fossa (a depression on the lower margin of the nasal opening) was slightly larger than in other sebecids.
 Barinasuchus premaxillae were short and high, and their junction with the maxilla bore a prominent notch, which accommodated the fourth mandibular tooth.
 The maxillae were fairly short, and were very high posteriorly.
 The pterygoid cavity was large and concave, and was broader posteriorly.
 The basisphenoids, two bones that lay between the basioccipital and presphenoid bones, were strongly compressed.
 While the palatine-pterygoid region is poorly known in most other sebecids, it has been noted that Barinasuchus shares with Bretesuchus and Sebecus a palatine bone morphology wherein they were proportionally short, and choanae (internal nostrils) which opened at the roof of a deep cavity in the anterior (front) portion of the pterygoid.